 Dana Ortiz, Executive Director

-I have been blessed to have worked with the homeless population over the past 30 years as a volunteer, including working early on with my sweetheart/ husband in a family shelter in San Jose, California before we moved to Lawrence.
-We moved from the San Francisco Bay Area 22 years ago for Leo to get his Ph.D. at KU.
+I have been blessed to have worked with the homeless population over the past 30+ years as a volunteer, including working early on with my sweetheart/ husband in a family shelter in San Jose, California before we moved to Lawrence.
+We moved from the San Francisco Bay Area 24 years ago for Leo to get his Ph.D. at KU.
 We fell in love with Lawrence and decided to raise our girls here.
 Leo teaches American History at Baker University.
 Leo and I are the very proud parents of two amazing daughters, Emily and Jamie.
-Emily attends Simpson College and Jamie attends Creighton University.
+Emily is serving in Americorps NCCC in the Southern Region and Jamie attends Creighton University.

 The best things in my life are my faith, my family, friends and travel.
 I love to read, the study of scripture, music, exercise and backpacking and hiking, especially in the mountains.
 Leo and I joke that we fell in love while I was eating his trail dust on trips in the Sierra, and by working alongside homeless families in San Jose.
 And so this job is a bit of a full circle for us!